-Gmail: Boost your productivity with these tips and tricks
+Boost your productivity with these Gmail for Android tips and tricks

 Gmail will surface emails that match the query.

 If you're interested in seeing all the parameters available, here's the full list.
-Labels and filters offer an easier way to categorize emails, but both features aren't available in the Android app.
+Labels and filters offer an easier way to categorize emails, but neither feature is available in the Android app.
 You'll have to use Gmail on the desktop to create filters and labels.

+How to start or join a Google Meet call directly from Gmail

+Who says the Gmail app is limited to written comms?
+You can attend a Google Meet conference call right out of Gmail for Android.
+I love this feature as it really highlights Google's efforts to streamline your workflow by emphasizing integration.

-- From the search bar at the top, click the Down arrow.
+- Tap the camcorder-shaped Meet icon at the bottom of the app.

-Set the rule for your filter.
-In this instance, we're going to archive all emails from Amazon.

-- Once you set your criteria, click on Create filter with this search.
+If there's a Meet event invite waiting for you, it will be displayed in this menu.
+Simply tap the invite to join the call.

+Alternatively, you can start an impromptu Google Meet call or join a meeting using a code from the same place.
+Check out our detailed instructions to join a Google Meet call with a code or to start a new Google Meet call all within the Gmail app.

 How to add an alias in Gmail